rohanurkude28/BigDataTechStackConcepts/FunctionProgrammingScala.md

 def printArea[T <: Shape](shape: T): Double = (math.floor(shape.getArea) * 100)/100
 ```

-Ad-Hoc Polymorphism : The compiler switches between different code implementations depending on the type of input a method receives.
+**Ad-Hoc Polymorphism** : The compiler switches between different code implementations depending on the type of input a method receives.

-When calling **.sorted** method on list scala knows via **Method Overloading** to call which function, but this doesn't apply to custom classes,
+**Method Overloading** : When calling **.sorted** method on list scala knows via Method Overloading to call which function, but this doesn't apply to custom classes,
 where in we have to provide an implementation of Ordering type.

 ```scala
     val ord: Ordering[StudentId] = (x, y) => x.id.compareTo(y.id)
 ```

-**Operator Overloading** Scala supports operator overloading, which means that the meaning of operators (such as * and +) may be defined for arbitrary types.
+**Operator Overloading** : Scala supports operator overloading, which means that the meaning of operators (such as * and +) may be defined for arbitrary types.

 ```scala
 class Complex(val real : Double, val imag : Double) {